 Dance Base is on a mission to get more people dancing.
 The organisation exists to encourage and celebrate the potential for dance in everyone.

-As a National Centre for Dance in Scotland, we offer a vibrant and uplifting focal point for dance as an art form, a way to exercise, and a way of life.
+As Scotland’s National Centre for Dance, we offer a vibrant and uplifting focal point for dance as an art form, a way to exercise, and a way of life.
 We reach out to inspire wellbeing and creativity, and cultivate a future for dance in local, national and international communities.

-Located in the Grassmarket in Edinburgh, the £6.4m centre caters for dancers of all ages and abilities, providing an accessible programme of activities that offers a diverse public a non-competitive, sociable and enjoyable way to keep physically fit and develop new creative skills.
+Located in the Grassmarket in Edinburgh, the centre caters for dancers of all ages and abilities, providing an accessible programme of activities that offers a diverse public a non-competitive, sociable and enjoyable way to keep physically fit and develop new creative skills.
 Our four world-class studios provide dancers with excellent facilities and an inspiring environment in which to dance.
-This has all been made possible due to £5.4m funding through the Scottish Arts Council National Lottery Fund awarded in March 1998.
-Other major funders of the project include the City of Edinburgh Council, Lothian and Edinburgh Enterprise, the Edinburgh World Heritage Trust and Scottish & Newcastle.

-A public class programme providing over 100 classes in over 40 different forms of dance throughout the year, including: creative dance for preschool, hip hop and street dance, Cuban salsa, ballet, tap, contemporary, tango, ballroom and Egyptian belly dance – to name just a few.
+Our public class programme gives the people of Edinburgh and Scotland access to the joy of dance in all its forms, in an inclusive and non-competitive environment.
+In our Edinburgh centre and increasingly online we deliver over 100 classes in over 40 different forms of dance throughout the year, including: creative dance for preschool, hip hop and street dance, Cuban salsa, ballet, tap, contemporary, tango, ballroom and Egyptian belly dance – to name just a few.